tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 ### Interact with the Swagger UI
 {{activity}}
 1. Go to Google Maps and search for an address.
 2. Get the latitude and longitude from the URL, and plug it into your Swagger UI.
-(For example, 37.3708905, -121.9675525 is Santa Clara, California.)
+(For example, **1.3319164** for lat, **103.7231246** for lng.)
 3. Click **Try it out**.

 	If successful, you should see something in the response body like this:

    ```
-	17 c, Partly Cloudy at Santa Clara, United States
+	9 c, Mostly Cloudy at South West, Singapore
    ```

 	Try working with each of your endpoints and see the data that gets returned.